HyperPigeon/Horseshoes/README.md

 # Horseshoes

 A mod that adds equippable, enchantable horseshoes that speed up your mount!
-A fork of the mod, tailored for The Pond SMP.
+A fork of the original Horseshoes mod, tailored for The Pond SMP.

+All credit goes to HyperPigeon, who made the original Horseshoes mod.

 ## Iron Horseshoes:
    increases speed by **2 blocks per second** and provides  **1.75 bars of armor**.